aspose-email/Aspose.Email-Products/email/net/conversion/msg-to-png/_index.md

 {{% /blocks/products/pf/agp/text %}}

-1. Load MSG file with Aspose.Email.MailMessage.Load.
+1. Load MSG file with MailMessage.Load.
 1. Call the Save method.
 1. Pass the output file path with PNG file extension.
 1. PNG file will be saved at the specified path.